-Term 1: RSE Term 2: Living in the Wider World Term 3: Health and Wellbeing Term 4: Living in the Wider World Term 5: RSE Term 6: Health and Wellbeing Who are the LGBT+ community and what would they like us to know?
+Term 1: RSE Term 2: Living in the Wider World the Term 3: Health and Wellbeing Term 4: Living in the Wider World Term 5: RSE Term 6: Health and Wellbeing Who are the LGBT+ community and what would they like us to know? unity and what they like us to know?
 What rights do we have as shoppers and consumers?
 Why do we need to keep to rules in order to succeed?
-How does the law deal with young offenders?
-Body image and the media - what is the impact on girls?
+How can I stay financially savvy and abusive ationships?
+Why do we need to keep to rules in order to succeed?
+How does knife crime impact our communities, why do succeed and achieve? deal with young Body image and the media - what is the impact on girls?
 Mental health - how can I deal with and manage worries?
-What is domestic violence and what are abusive relationships?
-How can I stay financially savvy and avoid debt?
-How can we foster a Growth Mindset to succeed and achieve?
-How does knife crime impact our communities, why do teens get involved and what are the consequences?
-Body image and the media - what is the impact on girls?
-What is self-harm and why do people do this?
-What are healthy and unhealthy relationships?
-How can I navigate accounts, savings, loans and financial institutions?
-How can I develop interpersonal skills to help me succeed?
+What is domestic violence and what are abusive relationships? communities, why do teens get involved Body image and the media - what is the impact on girls?
+What is self-harm and why do people do this? unhealthy accounts, savings, in How can I develop interpersonal skills to help me succeed?
 How can extreme views lead to human rights abuses and atrocities?
 Body image and the media - does the media contribute to eating disorders?
 Why can't some people access education?
-CSE - how are children and young people lured into dangerous relationships?
-What can we learn from successful business people and entrepreneurs?
+CSE - how are children and young people lured into dangerous relationships? children and young people lured into dangerous What can we learn from successful business people and entrepreneurs?
 How can we manage the stress of school and exams?
 Should we send aid to foreign countries - is aid the answer?
 Body image and the media - does the media contribute to eating disorders?
 How are we protected from prejudice and discrimination?
 What might a CSE relationships look like?
 How can I prepare for and apply to the world of work and careers?
-Why do people take illegal drugs and what does the law say about drug use?
+Why do permitted illegal drugs does the Why do people take illegal drugs and what does the law say about drug use?
 What is sustainability and why is this essential to our environment?
 What is peer pressure?
 Why is it so powerful and how can we overcome this?
 Responsible health choices - why should we donate blood?
 What might a CSE relationship look like?
 (Part 2) What skills do we need to develop for the work environment?
 What are the short and long-term consequences of excess alcohol drinking?
-Why do people become selfie- obsessed and what consequences can this have?
+Why do people become selfie-obsessed and what consequences can this have?
 What is peer pressure?
 Why is it so powerful and how can we overcome this?
 Responsible health choices - why should I be vaccinated?